 With headquarters in Berkeley, California, Atom Computing was founded in 2018 by Benjamin Bloom and Jonathan King with $5 million in seed funding.

 ColdQuanta is a global quantum technology company solving the world’s most challenging problems.
 ColdQuanta harnesses quantum mechanics to build and integrate a range of cold atom quantum computers, sensors, and networks.
-From fundamental physics to leading-edge commercial products, ColdQuanta enables “quantum everywhere” through our ecosystem of devices and platforms.
+From fundamental physics to leading-edge commercial products, ColdQuanta enables “quantum everywhere” through its ecosystem of devices and platforms.
 Its cold atom method is adaptable to multiple applications across the quantum ecosystem.
 Currently, the company is building two scalable quantum information platforms, accessible via the cloud.

 Founded in 2007, ColdQuanta grew from decades of research in atomic physics and work at JILA, with intellectual property licensed through the University of Colorado and the University of Wisconsin.
 ColdQuanta’s scalable and versatile cold-atom technology is used by world-class organizations around the globe and deployed by NASA on the International Space Station.
 ColdQuanta is based in Boulder, Colorado, with offices in Madison, Wisconsin and Oxford, UK.